akariumfish/grows/README.md

 see previews for sample results last relatively stable : grows2.8.exe in bin/grows2.8		( full screen )
+in image/ there is screenshots of the developement of this phase

 -Quick lauch :
 --download :